trapeze/transurlvania/README.rst

 method with the requsted language, call ``get_absolute_url`` on what's returned and then use that URL for the translation.

-2. If the first method fails, the switcher will call multilang's reverse_for_language function using the view name and the parameters that were resolved from the current request.
+2. If the first method fails, the switcher will call transurlvania's reverse_for_language function using the view name and the parameters that were resolved from the current request.